DNASB96/smol-game/README.md

 ![](smolgame.gif)

+## How to play

+Download and unzip or clone the repository.
+Open the GameBuild folder and launch the game using "SmolGame.exe".

 ## What's next?

 Here is a short list of the next few things that should come soon to the game (unordered):